Braulio Vázquez

 Braulio Jesús Vázquez Benítez (born 14 March 1972), simply known as Braulio, is a Spanish football manager and former player who played as a forward.
-He is the current sporting director of CA Osasuna.
+He is the current sporting director of Valencia CF.

 Career

 As a player, Braulio's career consisted mostly of Segunda División B appearances.
 His professional inputs included two La Liga matches for Deportivo de La Coruña, aside from a two-season spell with Portuguese Primeira Liga side S.C.
 Farense and one year with CP Mérida in Segunda División.

 After retiring, Braulio worked as a manager for Soneira SD and Laracha CF before joining Valencia CF as a technical secretary.
 He subsequently moved to the sporting director position at the latter club in 2010, later working under the same role at Real Valladolid and CA Osasuna.

 Personal life

 Braulio's son Jesús is also a footballer.
 A left back, he was a Valencia youth graduate.